 The Mustang has finally come home.
 All body and paint work is done.
 The engine compartment is looking awesome, The interior that will end up showing after re-assembly is back to the original light blue, preparing for the two tone blue interior.
 The Raptor coating is on with some perfect lines.
 You can see in this picture if you look close in the wheel well.
 Comparing to the last one at least, its not primer anymore.

 Randy brought it over in his enclosed trailer with most of the parts that came off of it in the beginning.
 Some of those parts stayed behind, such as the old hood and some cut up sheet metal.
-Many parts are clearly trash, but he returned them for reference parts to compare to when purchasing replicas and replacements.
+Many parts are clearly trash, but he returned them for reference parts to compare to when purchasing replacements.
 Some of them can be restored.